Are you one of 100,000+ women missing out on £1,000s of state pension?

-Who may be affected, and how to reclaim
+Who might be affected, and how to reclaim

-More than 230,000 women are thought to have been underpaid their state pension and could be due a payout – with the average amount being more than £6,000.
-Married women who hit state pension age before April 2016, including widows and divorcees – and the over-80s, whether married or not – should check if they're owed.
-While some affected women will now get an automatic payment, not all will.
-This guide explains who may be affected, and shows which groups still need to claim.
+More than 230,000 women (and some men) are thought to have been underpaid their state pension and could be due a payout – with the average amount being more than £7,000.
+While some affected will now get a payment automatically, some will need to claim.
+This guide explains who may be affected, and shows how to claim, if you need to.

 Important.
 Pension entitlement can be complicated, so unfortunately we can't tell you for certain whether you're owed.
 See this as a ready reckoner rather than a definitive guide – but if you believe you fit into one of the groups below and should be getting more, check.